MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-learn-bash.md

 ## Clean up resources

-When you are finished this tutorial, delete the resource group and all resources within it.
+When you are finished this article, delete the resource group and all resources within it.
 Use the `--no-wait` argument.

 ```azurecli
 if [ $(az group exists --name $resourceGroup) = true ]; then